 If you’re sick and tired of the endless brunches, walks along the beach and drinks galore at the weekend, we’ve discovered dozens of the most unusual and unique experiences in Singapore.
+In fact, unique activities provide opportunities for excitement, discovery, and stimulate curiosity and creativity.
+These interesting things to do around the nation are unbeatable.
 Here are 38 of the most unique things to do in Singapore this season.
 Thank us later!

 1. Camp next to penguins